Frequently Asked Questions

-Q. What is the difference between Cisco
+Q. What is the difference between the analog voice gateways in the Cisco

-● Completion of Calls to Busy Subscribers (CCBS): When a calling party receives a busy tone, the caller can request that the call complete when the busy destination hangs up the phone and becomes available
+● Completion of Calls to Busy Subscribers (CCBS): When a calling party receives a busy tone, the caller can request that the call complete when the busy destination hangs up the phone and becomes available.

-● Completion of Calls on No Reply (CCNR): When a calling party receives no answer at the destination, the calling party can request that the call complete after the activity occurs on the phone of the called party
+● Completion of Calls on No Reply (CCNR): When a calling party receives no answer at the destination, the calling party can request that the call complete after the activity occurs on the phone of the called party.

 CCBS and CCNR are supported using Cisco Unfied Communications Manager.